-The securities clearing and settlement system operated by the CCP and the securities delivery and settlement system operated by the CSD constitute critical infrastructures in ensuring the proper functioning of Switzerland’s securities markets.
+The securities clearing system operated by the CCP and the securities delivery and settlement system operated by the CSD constitute critical infrastructures in ensuring the proper functioning of Switzerland’s securities markets.
 Their stability and availability, not least in times of crisis, are essential in preserving investor confidence in the assets in question.

 The CCP acts as an intermediary in on-exchange and in some over-the-counter (OTC) markets.
 It acts as the seller and buyer in a transaction, thus assuming the function of a performance guarantor.
 In order to be able to ensure proper settlement and performance of transactions for the buyer and seller in case one of the two parties fails to meet its duty of delivery or payment, the CCP demands collateral from all trading parties in the form of cash and securities.

 Exchange-traded securities are either deposited physically or registered as book-entry securities with an authorised CSD.
 The first task of the CSD is to settle securities transactions.